PoliticalGraveyard.com

 Relatives: Married to Leroy G. White.

 David W. Williams (1910-2000) — of Los Angeles, Los Angeles County, Calif.
 Born in Atlanta, Fulton County, Ga., March 20, 1910.
 Republican.
 Lawyer; municipal judge in California, 1956-62; superior court judge in California, 1963-69; U.S. District Judge for the Southern District of California, 1969-81.
 African ancestry.
-First black federal judge west of the Mississippi.
+First Black federal judge west of the Mississippi.
 Died, of pneumonia, at Cedars-Sinai Medical Center, Los Angeles, Los Angeles County, Calif., May 6, 2000 (age 90 years, 47 days).
 Burial location unknown.

 Hosea Lorenzo Williams (1926-2000) — also known as Hosea Williams — of Savannah, Chatham County, Ga.; Atlanta, Fulton County, Ga.; Decatur, DeKalb County, Ga.
 Born in Attapulgus, Decatur County, Ga., January 5, 1926.
 Democrat.
-Served in the U.S. Army during World War II; walked with a cane due to wartime injury; ordained minister; candidate in primary for U.S. Senator from Georgia, 1972; member of Georgia state house of representatives 54th District, 1975-85; candidate for mayor of Atlanta, Ga., 1989.
+Served in the U.S. Army during World War II; walked with a cane due to wartime injury; ordained minister; candidate for U.S. Senator from Georgia, 1972; member of Georgia state house of representatives 54th District, 1975-85; candidate for mayor of Atlanta, Ga., 1989.
 African ancestry.
 Member, NAACP; Phi Beta Sigma; Elks; Freemasons; Veterans of Foreign Wars; Disabled American Veterans; American Legion.
 Civil rights leader; active in sit-ins and protest marches in Savannah and elsewhere; arrested at least 135 times.
-As Rev. Martin Luther King Jr.'s "field general" in the Southern Christian Leadership Conference, led the 1965 Selma-to-Montgomery march which helped galvanize support for black voting rights.
+As Rev. Martin Luther King Jr.'s "field general" in the Southern Christian Leadership Conference, led the 1965 Selma-to-Montgomery march which helped galvanize support for Black voting rights.
 In 1968, he was present at the Lorraine Motel in Memphis, Tenn., when King was assassinated.
 Convicted in 1981 of leaving the scene of an accident, and jailed for six months.
 Died, of cancer, at Piedmont Hospital, Atlanta, Fulton County, Ga., November 16, 2000 (age 74 years, 316 days).
 Entombed at Lincoln Cemetery, Atlanta, Ga.

 Relatives: Married to Juanita Elizabeth Terry Williams.